SuperrrrAlexx/XoticEngine-discontinued-/README.md

 }
 ```

+Each GameObject has a couple of useful things:
+- Name
+- Position
+- RelativePosition
+- Parent
+- Children

+Let's start at the beginning: the name of a GameObject is how you find or remove GameObjects from a GameState.
+It's Position is the absolute position, that is the RelativePosition plus the RelativePosition of the parent (and the parents parent, etc).
+The RelativePosition is the position as compared to  its parent.
+You can only set a GameObjects RelativePosition, not its Position.
+The Parent is a GameObject, and the Children is a list of GameObjects.
+When adding a child, the parent will be set accordingly and vice versa.

 ###Assets
 All of your games assets will be obtained and used through the Assets class.
 The supported types are:
 - Texture2D